8/20 As A Percentage

 Now that we understand how to convert 8/20 to a percentage, let's explore some related calculations:

 • Finding 40% of a number: To find 40% of a number, multiply the number by 0.4 (which is the decimal equivalent of 40%).
-For example, 40% of 50 is 50 x 0.4 = 20.
+To give you an idea, 40% of 50 is 50 x 0.4 = 20.

 • Calculating the original amount after a percentage increase or decrease: If an item increased by 40% to reach a price of $70, we can work backward to find the original price.
 Let's represent the original price as 'x'.
 The equation would be: x + 0.4x = 70.
 This simplifies to 1.4x = 70.
 Dividing both sides by 1.4 gives us x = $50.
-Therefore, the original price was $50.
+So, the original price was $50.

 Frequently Asked Questions (FAQ)